How Do You Investigate Misconduct?

 What should happen after findings are reported?

-The organisation should implement remedial measures to address identified issues and prevent recurrence.
+The organisation should implement remedial measures to address identified issues and reduce the risk of recurrence.
+Core Integrity can help decision-makers understand the findings and convert them into practical next steps.